deusmachina/CS50-Pset-solutions/README.md

 # CS50-Pset-solutions
-I started doing the course CS50x 2016 a few month ago and this repository contains my submissions.
+I started doing the course CS50x 2016 a few months ago and this repository contains my submissions.